LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

   - The display title for the bill or resolution on Congress.gov.
 This title may be a short title or an official title.
   - Read more about [short titles](https://www.congress.gov/help/legislative-glossary#glossary_shorttitle) and [official titles](https://www.congress.gov/help/legislative-glossary#glossary_officialtitle) on Congress.gov.
 - `<titles>`
   - Parent container for titles associated with the bill or resolution.
-The `<titles>` element may include the following children:
+A `<titles>` element may include the following children:
     - `<count>` (e.g. 13)
       - The number of titles associated with the bill or resolution.
 This number may include measure short titles, level short titles, and official titles from the House, Senate, and the Government Publishing Office (GPO).
     - `<url>` (e.g. **api.data.gov/congress/v3/bill/117/hr/3076/titles**)
       - A referrer URL to the titles level of the bill API.
 Click [here](#titles-level) for more information about the titles level.
 - `<amendments>`
   - Parent container for amendments to the bill or resolution.
 Read more [about amendments](https://www.congress.gov/help/legislative-glossary#glossary_amendment) on Congress.gov.
-  - The `<amendments>` element may include the following children:
+  - An `<amendments>` element may include the following children:
     - `<count>` (e.g. 48)
       - The number of amendments to the bill or resolution.
     - `<url>` (e.g. **api.data.gov/congress/v3/bill/117/hr/3076/amendments**)
       - A referrer URL to the amendments level of the bill API.
 Click [here](#amendments-level) for more information about the amendments level.
 - `<textVersions>`
   - Parent container for text of the bill or resolution.
 Read more [About Legislation Text](https://www.congress.gov/help/legislation-text) on Congress.gov.
-  - The `<textVersions>` element may include the following children:
+  - A `<textVersions>` element may include the following children:
     - `<count>` (e.g. 7)
       - The number of texts for the bill or resolution.
     - `<url>` (e.g. **api.data.gov/congress/v3/bill/117/hr/3076/text**)
       - A referrer URL to the text level of the bill API.
 Click [here](#text-level) for more information about the text level.
 -  `<latestAction>`
     - Parent container for the latest action taken by the House, Senate, or the President on the bill or resolution.
-The `<latestAction>` element may include the following children:
+A `<latestAction>` element may include the following children:
       - `<actionDate>` (e.g. 2022-04-06)
         - The date of the latest action taken on the bill or resolution.
       - `<text>` (e.g. Became Public Law No: 117-108.)